CarterTheCoder/easy-http/README.md

 ### An easy HTTP server for static HTML sites.

 ### Usage:
-Clone the repository and build with:
+Clone the repository and run with:

     $ git clone https://github.com/CarterTheCoder/easy-http.git
-    $ cargo build
+    $ cargo run
-to run:

-    $ cd target
-    $ cd release
-    $ ./easy-http
 ### Config:
 The root URI (e.g. localhost:8080/) will always serve index.html from the specified root directory.
 The default configuration file is located at: